daveaspinall/til/svg/consistent-svg-scaling.md

         height: 100%;
     }

-If the `svg__container` also has a percentage width, use the in the padding-bottom
+If the `svg__container` also has a percentage width, use that in the padding-bottom
 calculation:

     .svg__container {